 I hope you're excited about testing!
 We all know we need to get testing better, but it can be really hard to know how and what to test.
 We'll learn about the four inputs to React components (user input, props, data, and context) and how to test for each of them.
 You'll discover that if you slightly modify the way you're writing your components, you can make them much easier to test.
 We'll be using the new super fast, simple, and feature full Jest testing framework with enzyme and snapshot testing.
 I hope you like code.
 You're gonna see some here!

 ES6 Modules have been standardized and many have already started using them.
 They have a lot of benefits over CommonJS, AMD, and Globals.
 Unfortunately, there are many ways to deal with modules with this new syntax and it can be a bit confusing.
 In this talk, we'll explore the different ways you can use the new syntax and when you'd use the different methods.
 We'll also investigate what's going on at a high level.
 Buckle up for a firehose of ES6 information.

 "Feel free to submit a pull request."
 For some, this is a welcome invitation, but for many developers, pull requests are intimidating, discouraging them from contributing to the community.
 Kent Dodds demonstrates how easy and fun it is to create a pull request as a first timer.
 To open source newcomers: You, open source newcomer, can be a valuable contributor to the open source community.
 We need you here.
 We want your input and contributions.
 But getting over that initial hump of contributing can be a real challenge.
 I call this the first-timer's dilemma.
 You want to contribute, but you don't know how, or you're afraid your pull request (PR) won't get merged.
 You'll learn that it's less frightening and easier to get started than you think, as you become familiar with the common patterns and processes you need to understand in order to contribute to an open source project.
 To open source project maintainers: You, open source project maintainer, are the lifeblood of the open source community.
 Developers power open source.
 The more people finding, reporting, and fixing bugs or adding/removing features the better.
 You have the power to help newcomers overcome the first-timer's dilemma.
 You'll see what challenges first-timers often face and how with just a few extra minutes of your time, you can help tear down these barriers and make your project more friendly to contributors (including first-timers).
 Whether you'e new to open source or a pro, Kent will help you as we strive to make the open source community more open and friendly.

 Knowing what and how to test is almost more difficult than actually writing the test.
 If you write only end-to-end tests, you'll struggle with reliability and speed.
 If you write only unit tests, you'll struggle with surprising bugs integrating things together.
 In this ignite talk, we'll take these concepts away from code for a moment to see how we would test a wheel.
 Prepare for an enlightening, entertaining 5 minutes 😀.

 Angular 2 is built for huge web applications that stand the test of time.
 To accomplish this, Angular 2 utilizes the latest and greatest web technologies like ES6 modules/classes and Web Components.
-Come get a preview of what this looks like with Egghead.io instructor Kent C. Dodds as he live codes an application using the pre-release alpha version of Angular 2.
+Come get a preview of what this looks like with egghead.io instructor Kent C. Dodds as he live codes an application using the pre-release alpha version of Angular 2.

 ReactJS is an amazing View library that promises (and delivers) high performance, composability, and maintainability.
 AngularJS is an amazing MV* framework.
 Tons of shops have adopted and totally bought into AngularJS for their entire frontend application.
 They're loving it, but some are finding that as these applications get bigger, they can become unwieldy, unperformant, and difficult to reason about.
 Many of these problems can be solved by doing things better with angular, but not all of them.
 In this talk, we'll go over why you don't need to re-write your whole application to get some of the wins of React and that it actually is quite easy to integrate the two.
 We'll talk about where it makes sense to bring in React to an existing Angular codebase and how it works well.

 AngularJS is one of the most popular frontend frameworks out there right now.
 If you haven't tried it yet, prepare to be amazed!
 Here's what we'll cover: